-She brought (and still brings) happiness to the crushed spirits of elementary, middle, and high school students (and she, yes she, because if said lunch lady were a he, the title would instead be “lunch gentleman”).
+She brought (and still brings) happiness to the crushed spirits of elementary, middle, and high school students (and she, yes she, because if said lunch lady was a he, the title would instead be “lunch gentleman”).

 Brazil has carried on the tradition of charging you ludicrous prices for a bunch of meals you won’t ever eat by offering what resembles an all-you-can-put-on-your-plate-one-time-through-the-cafeteria-buffet.

-A typical meal in the PUC-Rio cafeteria consists of: bread, guaraná, rice, beans (feijão), and some type of meat; and all of this for only R$5.
+A typical meal in the PUC-Rio cafeteria consists of bread, guaraná, rice, beans (feijão), and some type of meat; and all of this for only R$5.

 To give you a point of comparison, it is not unusual to pay more than R$6 for an açaí (and often more than once a day) in Rio’s Zona Sul.
 The PUC-Rio lunch buffet is certainly worth the money, and it has yet to make me sick (night food may win that race).